EpiphanySoft/phylo/README.md

         }
     }

-The `state` parameter has the following members:
+The `state` object has the following members:

  - `at` - The current `File` being processed.
  - `previous` - The `File` previously passed to the handler.